moeen-mahmud/exercise-leader-board/README.md

-# Frontend Mentor - Leader Board Landing Page Solution
+# Programming Hero - Leader Board Landing Page Solution

 This is a solution to the [Leader Board Landing Page challenge on Programming Hero](https://github.com/ProgrammingHero1/leader-board).
 Programming Hero is a great frontend web development bootcamp for those who have the passion for learning and coding.
 It helps you improve your coding skills by buiding realistic projects.